United Cup: Qualification

 In exchange for being the host nation, Australia is guaranteed one of the spots reserved for teams with the best combined ranking if it fails to qualify on its own.

-In the 2023 edition, each player had three singles specialists and a doubles specialist for each gender.
-In the 2024 edition, each player has two singles specialists and a doubles specialist for each gender.
+In the 2023 edition, each country had three singles specialists and a doubles specialist for each gender.
+In the 2024 edition, each country has two singles specialists and a doubles specialist for each gender.